iamarno/monstack-eval/README.md

 # monstack

-start grafana with datasources and dashboards already provisioned, prometheus, alertmanager, loki, promtail, flog and nginx as reverse proxy with a single docker composer file
+start grafana with datasources and dashboards already provisioned, prometheus, alertmanager, loki, promtail, flog and nginx as reverse proxy with a single docker compose file

 # disclaimer